-- For UK environments, the code [SP] is added in the description field in Twinfield to make it clear that these journal entries are related to deferred cost bookings.
+The code [SP] is added in the description field in Twinfield to make it clear that these journal entries are related to deferred cost bookings.
 This code stands for Spread periods.

-- For NL environments, the code [PV] is added in the description field in Twinfield to make it clear that these journal entries are related to deferred cost bookings.
+The code [PV] is added in the description field in Twinfield to make it clear that these journal entries are related to deferred cost bookings.
 This code stands for Periode verdeling.

 📌 This code [SP] or [PV] is automatically generated in Twinfield and therefore not visible in Basecone in the description field.
 This code uses a total of 5 characters and shortens the description you are allowed to book in Basecone.
 In this case, it is only allowed a maximum of 35 characters including space as the description.

 There are two differences with the functionality in Twinfield.